There are organisations and services across Medway that can support you and your family and strengthen your relationship.

 - talk through what is going well to identify additional needs

 - develop a plan of interventions

-The Early Help helpline is there to offer advice and support whether you are a professional, a parent or a young person needing early help.
+The Early Help helplines are there to offer advice and support whether you're a professional, a parent or a young person needing early help.

-Please remember any safeguarding concerns should be reported to the Children's Advice and Duty Service on 01634 334 466.
+Report a safeguarding concern online or to the Children's Advice and Duty Service on 01634 334 466.

 To find out more about Early Help, visit the Medway Safeguarding Children Partnership (MSCP) website.